Milestone bank summit in Belgrade for protecting Balkan rivers

 © Riverwatch

-Power plant construction at the Sana, Bosnia Herzegovina
+Power plant construction on the Sana, Bosnia Herzegovina

 © Matic Oblak